-&lt;sup>2) The Supervisory Board includes the members of the Supervisory Board of Deutsche Pfandbriefbank AG.
+2) The Supervisory Board includes the members of the Supervisory Board of Deutsche Pfandbriefbank AG.

-&lt;sup>3) The Management Board includes the members of the Management Board of Deutsche Pfandbriefbank AG.
+3) The Management Board includes the members of the Management Board of Deutsche Pfandbriefbank AG.

-PRemuneration includes (positive and negative) inflows from multi-year variable remuneration, which are based on the development of the share-based remuneration.
+4) Remuneration includes (positive and negative) inflows from multi-year variable remuneration, which are based on the development of the share-based remuneration.

-pbb Group applies the derogation in line with section 18 (1) of the InstVergV, according to which the payout structure for risk takers with an EPR value set for a financial year below the threshold set by the German Federal Financial Supervisory Authority (BaFin) is waived for reasons of proportionality (in 2022 up to, and including, €50,000 p.a. per person provided that the variable remuneration does not exceed one third of the total annual remuneration).
-In 2022, this derogation affected 82 risk takers with a total fixed remuneration of €12.85 million and variable remuneration of €1.77 million (overall total remuneration of €14.62 million).
+pbb Group applies the derogation in line with section 18 (1) of the InstVergV, according to which the payout structure for risk takers with an EPR value set for a financial year below the threshold set by the German Federal Financial Supervisory Authority (BaFin) is waived for reasons of proportionality (in 2023 up to, and including, \in 50,000 p.a. per person).
+In 2023, this derogation affected 91 risk takers with a total fixed remuneration of \in 16.65 million and variable remuneration of \in 1.85 million (overall total remuneration of \in 18.5 million).